 Torres del Paine National Park

-The National Park is situated 112 km (70 mi) north of Puerto Natales and 312 km (194 mi) north of Punta Arenas.
+The National Park is 112 km (70 mi) north of Puerto Natales and 312 km (194 mi) north of Punta Arenas.
 It borders Bernardo O'Higgins National Park to the west and Los Glaciares National Park to the north in Argentina.

 The main river flowing through the park is the Paine River.
 However, most of the rivers and lakes of the park drain into Última Esperanza Sound via the Serrano River.